Moon Tycoon: Reception

+Moon Tycoon was compared to SimCity, but praised for its innovative 3D graphics.
+Although Moon Tycoon was well received by US based game review website, GameZone, overseas it was not well reviewed scoring poorly by two foreign reviewers Jeuxvideo.com criticized Moon Tycoon's camera controls and interface, describing them as imprecise and unintuitive.
+The review also found the tutorial insufficient for introducing new players to the game's mechanics, while criticizing the graphics for their dark, austere presentation and the soundtrack for lacking variety.
+It concluded that, despite the original concept of building a lunar colony, the game's execution lacked originality and replay value, particularly because of its relatively short campaigns and the absence of a multiplayer mode.

 Deep Sea Tycoon

 The spiritual sequel, Deep Sea Tycoon, often confused with Atlantis Underwater Tycoon and titled Aquatic Tycoon in France, is a 2003 video game developed by Anarchy Enterprises and published by Unique Entertainment.
 This game involves you building an underwater city in 3D.
 It has a sequel, Deep Sea Tycoon 2, developed by Pixel after Pixel.

 Gameplay

 The gameplay of Deep Sea Tycoon involves choosing one of 24 different characters and creating an underwater city filled with different buildings and features, from Mermaid Palaces to Seafood Restaurants.
 Through the character they choose and the choices they make in their city, the player can become a ruthless business magnate or an environmentalist.

 The gameplay is similar to Moon Tycoon.
 The player creates buildings on a flat piece of land, that must be connected to other buildings by tunnels.
 The only major differences are the scenario and the types of buildings each game uses.